flexera-public/policy_templates/security/aws/iam_prevent_password_reuse/README.md

-# AWS Restrict Reusing Passwords
+# AWS IAM Password Policy Not Restricting Password Reuse

 ## What It Does